 Donations from the generous supporters listed above help keep What Is It Like to Be a Philosopher? running.
 Producing interviews is an extremely time-intensive process.
 Interviews are conducted via e-mail, which gives subjects an opportunity to give detailed, thorough answers to challenging questions.
 It can take weeks, months or, in some cases, years, to create an interview.
 Currently, around 20 people are being interviewed at any given moment, and one or two interviews are released per month.
 It takes at least 70 hours a month to identify subjects, send interview requests, do research, compose questions, read answers, edit, format, publish, and promote interviews, maintain the site, and respond to e-mails.
 It’s a lot of work!
 I think the money, time, and energy spent doing this is worth it.
-If you agree, if you like the site and you find it illuminating or inspiring, please seriously consider supporting it on Patreon.
+If you agree, if you like the site and you find it illuminating or inspiring, please support What Is It Like to Be a Philosopher? on Patreon.
 All supporters 1) receive a monthly newsletter, where I talk about who I am interviewing and what is going on behind the scenes, 2) are given a credit above (if you wish, you can donate anonymously), and 3) have the opportunity to occasionally nominate, and vote on, who will be interviewed.
-Depending on your level of support, you can also get early access to interviews, a nifty sticker, or even a rad t-shirt.
-Anything you can do is deeply appreciated.
-Thanks!
+Depending on your level of support, you can also get early access to interviews, a postcard, or a photographic print.
+Anything you can do will be deeply appreciated!